How you spend your twenties will directly determine how successful you will be later on in life.

 Whether you choose this time for growth or for stagnation, each day you plant the seeds for your thirties and beyond.

-Below are a list of time management tips that everyone should learn in their twenties.
+Below is a list of time management tips that everyone should learn in their twenties.

 They may seem simple, but they pack a powerful punch.